Fishing The Salmon River New York

 The Chinook salmon is by far the most prevalent salmon species in the Salmon River.
 This is hardly surprising, given that the DEC stocks about 3.2 million of these fish in the river annually.

-With the Chinook having the largest runs and being the largest of all the fish species they attract a lot of anglers to the area.
+With the Chinook having the largest runs and being the largest of all the fish species, they attract a lot of anglers to the area.

-You can find great Chinook salmon runs in the river in late summer and fall with some salmon starting to enter the river as early as late August.
 The fall runs are triggered by the rising water volumes from either release at the dams or from heavy downpours.
 Salmon also enter the rivers based on falling river temperatures and cool nights.

-Some Chinooks can be caught near the river mouth in the spring by anglers casting lures or by boat anglers trolling.
+Some immature Chinooks can be caught near the river mouth in the spring by anglers casting lures or by boat anglers trolling.

 Coho Salmon

 After the Chinook salmon, the Coho salmon are the largest salmon population in the Salmon River.
-The DEC stocks about 250 000 of these fish in the river annually, usually in spring.
+The DEC stocks about 250,000 of these fish in the river annually, usually in spring.

+The Coho are in the river starting in September, peaking in October, and are gone by December.
 I use all the same methods, flies, and baits for fishing for Coho as I do when fishing and guiding for Chinook Salmon.

 Atlantic Salmon